Diabetes Diet #10: Spring Into Vegetarianism

 2. Warm oil in a large skillet.
 Add garlic and saute for 2 minutes.

 3. Scoop out “spaghetti” from squash and drain.
 Add to skillet and toss well.
 Cook for 5 minutes, stirring occasionally.
-Toss in remaining ingredients and serve.
+Toss in the remaining ingredients and serve.

 Nutrition Information: Serving Size: 2 cups, Calories: 200, Carbs: 30 grams, Fat: 8 grams, Protein: 4 grams, Fiber: 6 grams